 Dogs Love to Explore Off Leash

-In those cases, it’s important to have a really good recall—especially if your dog is off leash by accident.
+These situations will come up.
+That’s why it’s important to have a really good recall—especially if your dog is off leash by accident.

 This way, even if you’re just allowing him to explore a field off leash for a bit, you can trust that when you call him, he’ll come back to you.